 “What?
 Why’s there a fucking cactus out there?”
 I spat out in a slurred voice.

 There it was, a vibrant piece of green vegetation that stood defiantly in this landscape of white and tan.
 A Saguaro cactus, well over two meters tall, bearing two arms and boasting a number of vibrant red fruits scattered across its top.
-I had been told that it was not possible for even desert fauna or weeds to grow in these desolate climates, but there it was, right before me, a fruit-bearing plant that, the most inviting sight I could have hoped to imagine at this dark moment in my life.
+I had been told that it was not possible for even desert fauna or weeds to grow in these desolate climates, but there it was, right before me, a fruit-bearing plant, the most inviting sight I could have hoped to imagine at this dark moment in my life.
 Salvation was before me, the potential to live another day was no more than twenty meters away, and I once again summoned up the hope and drive to sprint towards the cactus, where I clenched a ripen red fruit and bit into it like a wild animal, gnawing through the skin and stabbing myself with its spiny stem.
 I did not care.
-I was having something sweet and moist wallow throughout my mouth and was able to swallow it without hesitation.
+I had something sweet and moist throughout my mouth and swallowed it without hesitation.
 I continued this process until I had consumed 6 of the fruits scattered around the top of this cactus.
 My body was too dehydrated to produce tears, but the happiness swelling across my being was beyond anything I had felt in years.